 Jone Gjerde can follow the production in Poland down to every detail, right from the comfort of his home.
 With 96 employees and up to 200 advanced Warehouse robots delivered every month, information is key.

-The Norwegian automated Warehouse system AutoStore deliver Warehouse systems to customers such as Puma, ASDA, Lufthanse, Komplett and XXL.
+The Norwegian automated warehouse system AutoStore deliver warehouse systems to customers such as Puma, ASDA, Lufthansa, Komplett, and XXL.
 The robots are manufactured on a lean production facility in Poland, while development and sales are based in Norway.
-COO Jone Gjerde remains in control of all processes thanks to RamBase, an ERP-system developed specially for industrial and high-tech manufacturing.
+COO Jone Gjerde remains in control of all processes thanks to RamBase, an ERP-system developed especially for industrial and high-tech manufacturing.

-– Our production is make-to-order.
-All sub-parts are ordered from external manufacturers, and pieced together in our factory hall.
+– Our production is made-to-order.
+All sub-parts are ordered from external manufacturers and pieced together in our factory hall.

-The system provides full overview of all updates in sales, revenues and costs, and all figures are easily available at all locations – both in the production facility in Poland, and at our headquarters in Norway.”
+The system provides a full overview of all updates in sales, revenues, and costs, and all figures are easily available at all locations – both in the production facility in Poland and at our headquarters in Norway.”

 Monitoring of service needs

 When something is removed from stock, Gjerde will know it, and so will everyone else – immediately.
-The system provides everyone who needs the information, and are authorized to receive the information, admission to all information simultaneously.
+The system provides everyone who needs the information and is authorized to receive the information, admission to all information simultaneously.